aloisorozco/The-Candle-Hero/README.md

 Abida, a young brilliant flame, embarks on a quest to find their missing brother flame who wandered into a haunted mansion.
 Abida will explore the mansion hoping to find their brother and a way out.

 The core mechanic of The Candle Hero is to never stop moving.
-Abida, the main character's health is based on their velocity, so if you slow down, you lose health.
+The main character's health is based on their velocity, so if you slow down, you lose health.

 Each level presents a unique challenge.
 Collect embers and interact with NPCs to get accessories that grant you abilities!